 Less than significant impact.
-The increase in impervious surface area from build-out of Parcel 2 would alter drainage patterns on-site.
-Storm flows would be retained on-site prior to release into an off-site stormwater system at pre-peak storm runoff.
+The increase in impervious surface area from build-out of Parcels 1 and 2 would alter drainage patterns on-site.
+Storm flows would be retained and treated on-site.
 Future development would be reviewed by the Butte County Public Works Department to ensure any potential drainage concerns are addressed, and to ensure no net increase in stormwater runoff leaves the project site.
-Development of Parcel 2 would not result in on- or off-site flooding.
+Development of Parcels 1 and 2 would not result in on- or off-site flooding.
 Impacts would be less than significant.